PaulOfili/personal-site/content/about/index.md

 <!-- A minimal, responsive and light theme for Hugo inspired by Linux console.

 ![Console](https://github.com/mrmierzejewski/hugo-theme-console/blob/master/images/preview.png?raw=true) -->
 I am Full Stack Web Developer and DevOps Engineer with passion in Artificial Intelligence.
+My tools

 I build web applications with React as the front-end and Node as the backend.
 All JavaScript, just the way I like it!

-I dabble with DevOps and system architecture building scalable and portable applications with tools such as Docker, Kubernetes and Jenkins.
+I dabble with DevOps and system architecture building scalable, agile and portable applications with tools such as Docker, Kubernetes and Jenkins to help in the CI/CD pipeline.

 As for professional work experience, I worked as a software engineer with Interswitch, a fintech company in Nigeria, then interned with Goldman Sachs in the UK and now, I work as a freelancer consultant or you could catch me building personal projects whenever chanced.
-I plan to start a series where I build popular system design projects from scratch using skills and language afforementtioned with so more as I learn them.
-So watch out.
+I plan to start a series where I build popular system design projects from scratch using skills and language afforementioned with so much more as I learn them.
+So stay tuned as I am going to document them here.

 When not coding, I draw, work out and solve algorithms.
 I know, quite boring, but that is me.

-I will put my socials here as well, in case you missed it in the landing page.
-[Linkedin](https://gohugo.io/themes/installing/) [Medium](https://gohugo.io/themes/installing/) [Github](https://gohugo.io/themes/installing/) [Email](https://gohugo.io/themes/installing/)
+I will put my socials here as well, in case you don't feel like navigating back.
+[Linkedin](https://www.linkedin.com/in/paul-ofili-227a2215b/) [Medium](https://medium.com/@paulofili42) [Github](https://github.com/PaulOfili) [Email](mailto:paulofili42@gmail.com)

 Do  have a good read!!!
 Cheers!!!

-Oh yeah, almost forgot [my resume](https://gohugo.io/themes/installing/).
+Oh yeah, almost forgot [my resume](https://drive.google.com/file/d/1-yvOj4Qzb5zd_48rOQEfkkprWIWfhdbZ/view?usp=sharing).

 The navigation bar is pretty dope, aint it?